 Weighing the cow doesn’t make it any heavier

-BlessingWhite’s approach, therefore, is designed using engagement survey best practices to provide practical, actionable insights and a framework for driving shared accountability and action to increase engagement every day.
+As an engagement survey vendor, BlessingWhite’s approach is designed using employee engagement survey analysis best practices to provide practical, actionable insights and a framework for driving shared accountability and action to increase engagement every day.

-Differentiating features of our workforce engagement survey approach:
+Differentiating features of our employee engagement survey approach:

 - Short, focused, actionable survey (27-40 questions)